AxFab/expediate/docs/jwt-auth.md

   }),

   // ── Token store ─────────────────────────────────────────────────────────
+  // Required to enable refresh tokens at all — omit to disable them entirely
+  // (auth.login then omits refreshToken, auth.refresh responds 501).
-  // Default is an in-memory Map.
-Replace with a Redis adapter for multi-instance.
+  // createMapTokenStore() is a simple in-memory default; replace with a
+  // Redis adapter for multi-instance deployments.
   refreshTokenStore: redisAdapter,
 });
 ```